Saumya4321/Brain-tumor-segmentation/README.md

 ## Contents of Repository

 + ```augmentation_experiments\```\
-This directory contains the notebooks for all three data augmentation experiments done and their uncertainty analysis.\
+This directory contains the notebooks for all three data augmentation experiments done and their uncertainty analysis.
+The different data augmentation techniques are labeled as follows:\
 DA1 - Horizontal flip\
 DA2 - Rotation\
-DA3 - Random scaling\
+DA3 - Random scaling

 + ```model_weights\``` \
 This directory contains a readme file with the link to download the best performing model weights.